mauricioklein/dazn-vod/README.md

 Due the limited time to implement the solution, some useful features were left behind, some of them mandatory in a real world application.
 Here they are:

 - Videos today are stored inside the project (under `videos/` directory).
-This is impracticable in a real world application, considering the number of medias available and also because each instance of the application would have a copy of the same resource.
+This is impracticable in a real world application, considering the number of media available and also because each instance of the application would have a copy of the same resource.
 The right way to store the files would be place them in a dedicated storage, available for all the app instances to stream these files.
 Also, considering an application available across the world, a CDN system would be necessary, to reduce the latency to delivery the content to the customer.

 - Authentication today is simple and not secure, enough for a code challenge but not OK for a real world application.
 The system today already uses `socketio-auth`, which controls the authentication of the user on the server side and, since uses websockets under the hoods, holds a secure connection.
 A proper authentication system would require a dedicated database to store the user's encrypted credentials and authenticate the same at every new connection.

 - No deployment method is provided in the application today due the lack of time to prepare one.
 However, since the system today is _dockerized_, a proper solution would be deploy the application + Redis server using _Kubernates_, which guarantees the availability via health check and can be easily scaled to multiple app instances according the current load.

+- Metrics would be useful for business development team.
+Crossing the user profile data with the content he/she has streamed the most in the past is a good insight about user's preferences and how to direct the marketing effort to retain such customer.